Antler (venture capital firm): Operations and investment approach

 Antler runs a combined incubator and accelerator program that lasts for several months and has two phases.
 The Antler "Residency" helps entrepreneurs find co-founders and teams to help develop their business idea, and invests in the startups that are thereby generated.
 The first program was launched in Singapore in 2018 where 1,400 people applied, 62 were accepted and at the end, 13 companies were selected.
 Antler has been described as a firm famous for convincing founders to quit their day jobs and enroll in an intensive residency program.

 In 2019, Antler launched in Australia with a first Australian funded invested in over 100 early-stage companies.
 In October 2024, a second fund was launched raising more money than initially targeted despite a challenging environment for fundraising.

 While Antler is focused on investing in companies during their early stage phase, in 2021, it stated that it was considering extending to later stages, funding companies up to Series C, and in 2023, Antler raised a $285m fund to invest in later stages.

 As of May 2022, Antler has invested in over 1,500 startup companies.
 One in eight of Antler's investments have failed.
 Antler has invested in two Unicorns, Airalo and Lovable, and has made several notable exits, with some portfolio companies generating substantial returns.

 At the start of 2024, Antler stated it would be increasing investments in more evolved companies.

 Investors of Antler include individuals such as Eduardo Saverin and Christen Sveaas as well as institutions such as Canica, Credit Saison, International Finance Corporation, Schroders, Vækstfonden and Phoenix Group.

 Antler has offices in Asia-Pacific, Europe and North America.
-Offices were opened in Nairobi, Kenya and in Sao Paulo, Brazil in 2019 and 2022 respectively, with recent office openings in 2025 including San Francisco and Lagos.
+Offices were opened in Nairobi, Kenya and in São Paulo, Brazil in 2019 and 2022 respectively, with recent office openings in 2025 including San Francisco and Lagos.